Camarasaurus grandis

-Camarasaurus grandis is an extinct species of sauropod dinosaur in the genus that lived during the Jurassic in what is now the western United States.
+Camarasaurus grandis is an extinct species of sauropod dinosaur in the genus Camarasaurus that lived during the Jurassic in what is now the western United States.
 It is the geologically oldest of the four species of the genus Camarasaurus.

 Taxonomy

 Camarasaurus grandis was named by Othniel Charles Marsh in 1877.
 It is one of four valid species of Camarasaurus, alongside Camarasaurus lentus, Camarasaurus lewisi, and Camarasaurus supremus.
 The type specimen of Camarasaurus grandis is the holotype YPM 1901, a partial skeleton of an immature individual from Como Bluff, Wyoming.
+There are numerous specimens of Camarasaurus grandis, and the majority of the skeleton is known.

+Camarasaurus grandis is regarded as having three junior synonyms: Morosaurus impar, Morosaurus robustus, and Pleurocoelus montanus.